Holli Wheeler

-Holli Wheeler (born 28 January 1990) is an Australian rugby league footballer who plays as a er for the St George Illawarra Dragons in the NRL Women's Premiership and the North Sydney Bears in the NSWRL Women's Premiership.
+Holli Wheeler (born 28 January 1990) is an Australian rugby league footballer who plays as a er for the Canterbury-Bankstown Bulldogs in the NRL Women's Premiership and the North Sydney Bears in the NSWRL Women's Premiership.

 She is an Australian and New South Wales representative.

 Background

 Born in Taree, New South Wales, Wheeler began playing rugby league for the Old Bar Pirates.

 Playing career

 2018

 In June, Wheeler represented NSW Country at the Women's National Championships.
 On 22 June, Wheeler made her State of Origin debut for New South Wales in their 16–10 win over Queensland.

-On 27 June, Wheeler joined the St George Illawarra Dragons NRL Women's Premiership team.
+On 27 June, Wheeler joined the St. George Illawarra Dragons NRL Women's Premiership team.
 In Round 1 of the 2018 NRL Women's season, she made her debut for the Dragons in a 4–30 loss to the Brisbane Broncos.
 On 3 October, she was named the inaugural Dragons' Women's Player of the Year.

 On 6 October, she represented the Prime Minister's XIII in a 40–4 win over Papua New Guinea.
 A week later, she made her Test debut for Australia in their 26–24 win over New Zealand.